tarunsarkar/flexfcapf/README.md

 fcapf_ryu_controller.py is the Ryu SDN controller.

 echoclient.py multiechoclient.py are used to test send packet between two hosts.
 Specifically to generate delay reports for proving data flow processing.

+Test_16_mesh.dat, Test_36_mesh.dat, and Test_36_ring.dat these topology description files are used for executing all the test scenario.

+MaxiNet.cfg is an example MaxiNet.cfg file used in the testbed.